Why Pick A Sunroom

 - Excellent return on investment – as an investment in your home, a sunroom represents incredible value for money.
 They are considerably cheaper and quicker to install than a full home extension while adding a whole room to your home’s footprint which instantly drives up the property value.
 In many cases, they can be installed straight on top of an existing deck or patio meaning that you don’t have to spend a fortune on digging deep foundations.
 They are also often take up a smaller profile than the rest of the house, which means that you don’t have to worry about expensive building permits or fighting local planning laws to get your extension granted.

 Choosing the Best Sunroom

 However, it’s common knowledge that not all sunrooms are created equal.
 Here at Desert Sun Patios, our team of local experts will be able to work with you from the initial discussions to welcoming you to your new space.
-They will help you find the best sunroom for your home by helping you think through some hard decisions including how many seasons and the type of roof.
+They will help you find the best sunroom for your home by helping you think through some hard decisions including how many seasons, the type of roof and the overall shape

 How many seasons?

 The main decision that you’ll need to make at the start of the sunroom planning process is whether you want a three or four season sunroom.
 This will affect a series of further decisions down the line so you need to consider the benefits of each.
 A three season sunroom is designed to be used in spring, summer and autumn only, and as such doesn’t require connecting to your home’s heating and cooling system.
 It’s a cheaper project as the materials are designed to be less effective at insulation and more geared towards generating heat in the room.
 A four season sunroom is designed to be used year round so it requires hooking into your heating system.
 However, this makes it a much more permanent addition to your home, and the materials are better at insulating which will lower your heating costs during the cooler months.